Typhoon Ampil (2024): Japan

 Typhoon Ampil arrived during Japan's Obon holiday week—just days after Tropical Storm Maria caused record-breaking rainfall in parts of northern Japan.
 As the strong storm brushed the coast of Japan, hundreds of thousands in Tokyo and surrounding areas were advised to evacuate.
 A total of around 178,000 households, over 404,000 people, were given an evacuation order.
 Similar notices were issued in Yokohama.
 Many modes of transportation like flights and trains were cancelled on August 16 as the typhoon approached.
-Japan Airways and All Nippon Airways cancelled around 600 flights to Haneda Airport and Narita International Airport.
+Japan Airlines and All Nippon Airways cancelled around 600 flights to Haneda Airport and Narita International Airport.
 East of Tokyo in the Chiba Prefecture, trees were downed and many roads were flooded.
 In Tokyo and in multiple bordering regions, heavy rainfall affected areas, increasing the risk of flooding and landslides.
 High waves warnings were issued, mainly in the Izu Islands.
 The Tropical Cyclone Condition of Readiness (TCCOR) was raised from TCCOR 3 to TCCOR 2 for Yokosuka Naval Base on August 15, indicating that winds of 57 mph or higher were possible within 24 hours.
 A barrier obstructing Japan's Mount Fuji from a nearby convenience store was recently taken down to avoid damage.

 A Level 4 evacuation order was issued for Mobara and Asahi in Chiba Prefecture, along with Iwaki in Fukushima Prefecture.
 All buslines in the city of Mobara were cancelled.
 Tokyo Disneyland closed around six hours before normal closing time, and it was closed all together on August 17.
 The cancellation of flights and railway transportation was expected to impact over 120,000 people.
 The NHK reported that Tokyo suffered minimal damage, while four people were injured across the Kantō region.
 Over 5,000 homes were left without power, though only 250 in both Ibaraki and Tochigi.
 Signboards were damaged, as well as bicycles and poles getting knocked over by strong winds.
 After the storm passed by, some flights were still delayed by Yamato Transport, while energy company officials confirmed that electricity was restored to most areas by August 17.

 Alaska and California

 The remnants of Ampil were driving a frontal boundary across Alaska, prompting a high surf advisory and a high wind watch for the Seward Peninsula, Gambell, St. Lawrence Island, while a coastal flood advisory was in effect for the Bering Strait Coast, the Yukon–Kuskokwim Delta Coast, the eastern Norton Sound, and the Nulato Hills.
 Ampil brought strong winds and coastal waves to western Alaska.
 Ampil's remnants influenced an atmospheric river as its moist core flowed into the low-pressure system and was absorbed into the Pacific jet stream, which was expected to reach California.
+When the storm arrived, the first August snowfall was forecasted since 2003 at Tioga Pass, and a dusting was recorded.
+Up to 3 in of snow fell in the Sierra Nevada.